-- What are the common trends, similarities and differences in the health needs of forcibly displaced populations and host communities in different contexts beyond the initial emergency response? - What empirical evidence and examples of good practice are available on optimal ways for host countries and development partners to be better prepared and to develop mechanisms to systematically identify,

-- prioritize, plan and deliver health services at all levels of care for both host communities and displaced populations? - What are the most cost-efficient mechanisms for financing health services for forcibly displaced populations and host communities?
+- What are the common trends, similarities and differences in the health needs of forcibly displaced populations and host communities in various geographical, social and demographic contexts of FCV countries facing protracted displacement conditions (beyond the initial emergency response)? - What is the empirical evidence, lessons learned, and good practices, on optimal ways for host countries and development partners to be better prepared and to develop mechanisms to systematically identify, prioritize, plan and deliver health services at all levels of care for both host communities and displaced populations? - What are the most cost-efficient mechanisms for financing health services for forcibly displaced populations and host communities?

-A note on terminology
+A Note on Terminology

-From its inception, the Big Questions study prioritized incorporating and representing various types of displacement in the study, including refugees registered with UNHCR, unregistered internationally displaced individuals, displaced Venezuelans, and internally displaced persons (IDPs).
-Throughout this report, the authors have utilized "displaced populations" inclusively to refer to any of these communities.
+From its inception, the "Big Questions" study prioritized incorporating and representing various types of displacement in the study, including refugees registered with UNHCR, unregistered internationally displaced individuals, displaced Venezuelans, and internally displaced persons (IDPs).
+Throughout this report, the authors have utilized "displaced populations" inclusively to refer to any of the aforementioned communities.
 Additional clarification and differentiation regarding type of displacement is made when necessitated by the data or context.